netsec-ethz/rains/docs/design-simulation-framework.md

 and query traces.
 As a rough approximation of the depth of the zones we can use a Zipf distribution with N = 10 and s = 4 where N is the max depth and s represents the exponent.
-In each depth there are some large delegation zones, some middle sizes delegation zones and some small leaf zones.
+In each depth there are some large delegation zones, some middle sized delegation zones (e.g. companies or institutions that have for each division an own domain) and some small leaf zones (e.g. small businesses and private websites).
 The ratio between these kind of zone types varies depending on the zones' depth.

 There will be four kinds of zonefile generators.
 A generic one that is highly configurable and one for each kind of zone type (small, middle, large) with